MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/dev-tools/access-instances.md

 ### Provisioning the administrator user

 For developer access, you must be an administrator on the instance.
 For environments that are provisioned through LCS, we encourage you to deploy with the correct user.
-(For more information, see the [Frequently asked questions](access-instances.md#frequently-asked-questions) section later in this topic.)
+For more information, see [Frequently asked questions](access-instances.md#frequently-asked-questions).
 To provision your own credentials as an administrator on a local VM, run the Admin user provisioning tool.
 On the local VM, a link is provided on the desktop.

 1. Run the admin user provisioning tool as an administrator (right-click the icon, and then click **Run as administrator**).
 2. Enter your email address, and then select **Submit**.